alphons/ValueProviderBug/README.md

 ## Proposal, adding GetModel to IBindingSourceValueProvider

-I want to propose an additional method to the `IBindingSourceValueProvider` interface:
+This proposal is about an additional method to the `IBindingSourceValueProvider` interface:
 ```c#
 object?
 GetModel(string key, Type t)
 ```
-The class which implements this interface `BindingSourceValueProvider` can have a virtual method:
+The class which implements this interface `BindingSourceValueProvider` can have a default virtual method:
 ```c#
 public virtual object?
 GetModel(string key, Type t)
 {
 	return null;
 }
 ```
+This change does not break any current code.
 And there is a huge advantage.
 The translation between input values and the model it has to provide can be done INSIDE the ValueProvider.
 Thas the place where it belongs, not in the binder.

-The binder for such a model can ben very simple.
+A generic binder for such models can be very simple.
 A controller only calls the valueprovider method `ContainsPrefix` twice and calls `GetModel` once per parameter regardless of the complexity of the input data.
 The core of the new generic ModelBinder is following code:
 ```c#